dxps/rust_playground/leptos-xp/README.md

 ### Project Notes

+This project was created using `cargo leptos new --git leptos-rs/start-axum`.

 The starting point in the code is `src/app.rs`.

 Addtionally, `Cargo.toml` may need updating as new versions of the dependencies are released, especially if things are not working after a `cargo update`.